 Foods to avoid after delivery:-

-- Soft drinks and cold foods as you may catch a cold and you cannot take medication of cold as it may pass into the breastmilk.
+- Soft drinks and cold foods as you may catch a cold and you cannot take medication for cold as it may pass into the breastmilk.

 - Alcohol and smoking.